Architectural Engineering with a Year in Industry (BEng)

 How will I be supported?

-For the 30-credit project in year three, you will be allocated a supervisor in the relevant area of research specialism and meet regularly.
+For the 30-credit project in year Four, you will be allocated a supervisor in the relevant area of research specialism who will meet with you regularly to provide guidance and advice on progress in the work.

-During your placement year you will be visited by your industrial training tutor or nominee at least once, but preferably twice, if you are based in the UK.
+During your placement year your tutor will contact you at least twice per semester via a video or telephone call and visit on at least one occasion during the placement if you are based in the UK.
 The tutor will interview you, check your logbook/diary and discuss progress with you, the company training officer and/or the manager with direct responsibility for your training.

 How will I be assessed?